‘Me in place and the place in me’

 In each of those places, my relationships – with people, with the natural and cultural environment, with animals – have been and continue to be informed by the place I come from and the intellectual training I have had.
 Sights, sounds, smells and tastes trigger memory; encounters are informed by where I have come from and where I have been; place and memory, new and old, past and present form an intricately-woven web.

 These days, I live in a small close-knit village in southwest Spain.
-I write and speak about a variety of topics, and I work as an editor and educator.
+I write and speak about a variety of topics, and I work as an editor.
 My writing and public speaking are embedded in my fascination with place and memory.
 The themes that I return to again and again – biodiversity, cultural diversity, human-animal relations, kinship, community – are woven from personal experience and scholarship.